 How Do Consumers Really Feel About Chatbots?

-Chatbot automation is a critical part of NOW CX, which is why it’s so important to understand exactly how consumers feel about it.
+Chatbot automation is a critical part of CX today, which is why it’s so important to understand exactly how consumers feel about it.

 The findings in this study centered around three recurring themes:

-- The necessity of human intervention in chatbot interactions.
+- The value of human intervention in chatbot interactions.

 - Satisfaction and revenue shortcomings caused by legacy chatbot vendors.

 - Major generational divides in perceptions and tolerance of chatbots.

 Chatbot users are up, but their sentiment is… meh